ysfzkn/twitter-trends/README.md

 # twitter-trends

-# Project to see Twitter Trends and Google Hot Trends in Turkey (you can change country code in scrape.py)
+## Project to see Twitter Trends and Google Hot Trends in Turkey

+* You can change country code in scrape.py
-# iframe is used for Google.
+* iframe is used for Google.

-## A online website of project : https://twitter-trends.rgmbeta.com/
+* A online website of project : https://twitter-trends.rgmbeta.com/